grabeer-nhs/cs-pd-week-2026/Notes.md

 'inline code'

-Slow is smooth and smooth is fast
+"Slow is smooth and smooth is fast."

 [up-for-grabs.net]